Heworth Interchange: History

 The station opened on 5 November 1979, following the closure of nearby Felling and Pelaw by British Rail, ahead of their conversion to join the Tyne and Wear Metro network.
 Prior to this, passenger trains ran on the southern pair of tracks, which are now used by the Tyne and Wear Metro.

 North of Pelaw Junction, heavy rail and light rail services operate separately.
 Heading south, heavy and light rail services share the line, implementing the Karlsruhe model for a distance of 8 mi 13 chain, as far as Sunderland South Junction.

 Facilities

-The station has two platforms, both of which have a ticket machine (which accepts card or contactless payment only), seating and an emergency help point.
+The station has two platforms, only one of which has a ticket machine (which accepts card or contactless payment only), seating and an emergency help point.
 Additionally, there is a waiting shelter on the Middlesbrough-bound platform.
 There is step-free access to both platforms, which are linked by ramp and road bridge.
 There are two pay and display car parks (operated by Gateshead Council) and cycle storage at the station.

 Services

-As of the May 2021 timetable change, the station is served by an hourly service between Newcastle and Middlesbrough.
-Most trains continue to Hexham (or Carlisle on Sunday) and Nunthorpe.
+As of the December 2023 timetable change, the station is served by an hourly service between Newcastle and Middlesbrough.
+Most trains continue westbound to Hexham (or Carlisle on Sunday) and Nunthorpe in the opposite direction.
 Two trains per day (three on Sunday) continue to Whitby.
 All services are operated by Northern Trains.